History of the Indiana Pacers: 1976–1987: Early NBA struggles

-First NBA season (1976–1977)
+The "Save the Pacers" Telethon

 The Pacers were one of four ABA teams that joined the NBA in the ABA–NBA merger in 1976.
 For the 1976–77 season the Pacers were joined in the merged league by the New York Nets, Denver Nuggets and San Antonio Spurs of the ABA.
 Financially, the Pacers were by far the weakest of the four ABA refugees.
 Indeed, they were on far weaker financial footing than the team acknowledged to be the last ABA team left out of the expansion, the Kentucky Colonels.
 The Pacers only made the cut because the Chicago Bulls owned the NBA rights to the Colonels' last remaining star, Artis Gilmore, and wouldn't have allowed the merger to go through if the Colonels had been included.

 The Pacers' financial troubles dated back to their waning days in the ABA; they already begun selling off some of their star players in the last ABA season.
 They were further weakened by the price required to join the NBA.
 The league charged a $3.2 million entry fee to each former ABA team.
 Because the NBA would only agree to accept four ABA teams in the ABA–NBA merger, the Pacers and the three other surviving ABA teams also had to compensate the two remaining ABA franchises which were not a part of the merger.
 The new NBA teams also were barred from sharing in national TV revenues for four years.